mcorgi/tuftsProject/README.md

 # Handwriting Recognition Project
-## Ashmi Pednekar, Camila Florencio, Deesha Kapoo, Mari Decker, Sandra Tang
+## Ashmi Pednekar, Camila Florencio, Deesha Kapoor, Mari Decker, Sandra Tang
 ### Tufts Coding Academy 2023
 # Introduction
 Browser based website with the purpose of letting the user input an image of handwritten text and then outputting the text digitalized.